-This proposal addresses adding help support for only: (a) RPL Predefined Functions, and (b) RPL expression types.
+This proposal addresses adding help support for only: (a) RPL Predefined Functions, and (b) RPL Operators.
 Not addressed is help support for RPL Statements.
-Note that some of the Conditional and Iterative expression types look like certain RPL Statements (e.g. the IF ...
+Note that some of the Conditional and Iterative Operators look like certain RPL Statements (e.g. the IF ...
 ELSE, and FOR ...) - but they are not related.